rohitgirdhar/CATER/generate/README.md

 # Generating CATER

 ## Pre-generated
-A pre-generated version of the dataset as used in the paper is provided [here](https://cmu.box.com/s/bs48v6tvq6h6tfmda4oht1cw71dcfpdz).
+A pre-generated version of the dataset as used in the paper is provided [here](https://cmu.box.com/s/w1baekogh29fgu3zg7gr6k446xdalgf2).
-There are 4 `zip` files in the link, corresponding to the different versions used for experiments in the paper.
+There are 4 folders at the link, corresponding to the different versions of the data used for experiments in the paper.
+Each contains a zip file with the videos, metadata, and a folder with the train/val files.
+The train files are further split into `train_subsetT.txt` (80% of `train.txt`) and `train_subsetV.txt` (20% of `train.txt`) as validation sets that could be used for hyperparameter optimization.

 1. `max2action.zip`: With only 2 objects moving in each time segment.
 We use these for evaluating the atomic and compositional recognition tasks (Tasks 1 and 2).
 2. `all_actions.zip`: With all objects moving at each time segment.
 We use these for evaluating the localization task (Task 3).